emanguy/feature-branch-bot/README_CONFIG.md

 The bot looks for `bot-config.json` as the default configuration file name, though you can provide an alternate path for the configuration as the first argument of the executable.

+If you're using the feature branch bot with docker, you can also provide the bot config inline via the environment variable `BOT_CONFIG_JSON`.

 ## Top Level
 * `interactiveProgress` [Boolean, optional] - True if live progress should be rendered while cloning a repo.
 Good for local runs, bad for automation.
 Defaults to false.
 * `showErrorStacktraces` [Boolean, optional] - True if stacktraces should be shown when errors occur during bot operations.